jmpearl/swiftsim/doc/RTD/source/RadiativeTransfer/SPHM1_RT.rst

     alphaB:                 2.59e-13                    # (Conditional) (if useparams=1) The case B recombination coefficient for hydrogen (cgs)
     beta:                   3.1e-16                   # (Conditional) (if useparams=1) The collisional ionization coefficient for hydrogen (cgs)

+ionizing_photon_energy_erg is the photon energy averaged within a frequency bin, given the radiation spectrum.
+In the default case, the first value corresponds to the bin from HI ionizing frequency to HeI ionizing frequency.
+The second value is from HeI ionizing frequency to HeII ionizing frequency.
+The third value is above HeII ionizing frequency.
+The default values are calculated with T=1e5 K blackbody spectrum.

+sigma_cross is also cross-section averaged within a frequency bin.

 Currently, SPHM1RT uses CVODE in SUNDIALS to solve non-equilibrium hydrogen and helium thermochemistry in three frequency bins, from HI-HeII, HeII-HeIII and HeIII-inf.
 The precise coefficients will be published in Chan et al. in prep.,